spacepy/dbprocessing/docs/scripts.rst

    Number of processes to run in parallel

+.. option:: -i, --ingest

+   Ingest created files into the database.
+This will also add them to the process queue, to be built into further products by ProcessQueue -p.
+   (Default: create in current directory and do not add to database.)

 .. option:: -u, --update

    Only run files that have not yet been created or with updated codes.